sanja-varekamp/ReactHooks/Lessons/UseState.md

 Use state() is a function that returns two values:
-    * The initial value of the state
+    * The initial value of the state (state variable)
-    * A function that updates the initial value of the state So we can think of them as a getter and a setter.
+    * A function that updates the initial value of the state (state update function) So we can think of them as a getter and a setter.

 ### Definition of getters and setters in JS